k4kpk/k4kpk.github.io/sota-guides/Black Balsam (W4C_CM-005).md

 Drive to Trailhead & Trail Guide - Black Balsam
 --------------------------------------------------------

 * Parking is an issue.
-At 9 AM on Memorial Day, it was almost full; by 11 AM, even the extra pull-offs 1/4 mile before the trailhead were full.
+At 9 AM on Memorial Day, it was almost full; by 11 AM, *everything* was full.

 #### Drive Guide - Black Balsam Knob from Richland Balsam